 Project Management Bachelor's Degree

 Check your options for earning a bachelor's degree related to project management, often through an undergraduate business program.
 Review some of the course topics you'd study, and find out if you can earn this degree online.
-Learn about the prerequisites for admission to a bachelor's degree program related to project management, and get info about the job duties of professional project managers.
+Learn about the prerequisites for admission and get info about the job duties of professional project managers.
 Schools offering Business Management degrees can also be found in these popular choices.

 What Is a Bachelor's Degree Program in Project Management?

-Project management is a concentration within a Bachelor of Business Administration (BBA) degree program.
+Project management is a concentration within a business degree program, such as a Bachelor of Business Administration (BBA) or Bachelor of Science (BS) program.
 This is a 4-year course of study that prepares you for entry-level management positions or graduate school.
 In addition to completing this course of study on a traditional college campus, you can also find it online.
 Internet-based programs allow you to turn in work, participate in discussions, watch lectures and talk to professors using virtual classroom platforms.

 What Will I Learn?